ogorton/dmscatter/README.md

 ## Validation plots
-We include a script for generating validation tests against data generated with DMFormFactor, the Mathematica package.
+We include a script for generating validation tests against data generated with DMFormFactor (the Mathematica package).
 After compiling the code, navigate to `test` and run

     make test